DoTheEvo/selfhosted-apps-docker/beginners-speedrun-selfhosting/readme.md

   lets say you got `192.168.1.8`<br>
   Nope I am not explaining IP addresses.

-Beware, IP address can change between reboots.
+Beware, an IP address can change if the server is shutdown for a while.
+Lookup `static IP` or `IP reservation`.

 ### Remote connect to the server